 On a fast home connection, programs held steady after stabilizing, but on slower networks, there was some fluctuation in HD quality while playing.

 YouTube TV is one of the best options for cord-cutters looking for a live TV streaming service to replace their cable television package.
-For $49.99 a month, you get quite a lot — a strong channel lineup, unlimited DVR and an easy-to-use app available on every major platform.
+For $73 a month, you get quite a lot — a strong channel lineup, unlimited DVR and an easy-to-use app available on every major platform.
 The service doesn't have everything, but none of them do.
-You can get local channels and top cable networks from Hulu with Live TV, but it costs $5 more a month.
-Or you can pay Sling $5 less than YouTube TV for a less robust channel lineup.
+You can get Sling for less than YouTube TV, but receive a smaller channel lineup.
 You can pay even less than that, just $20, for Philo, but you won't get local channels or top cable networks.

 If you want live TV at a reasonable price, YouTube TV may be your best bet.

 Next: You can read about how I can't live without the YouTube TV key plays feature.

 I'm now two, almost three, months in as a subscriber and pretty happy.
 The ability to have six users (logins) on one account has worked well for us.
 My daughter and her family cancelled their FIOS TV service (they still have their Internet thru FIOS) and are on my account.

 I like the user interface and my only complaint is that they don't support 4K.

 I am stunned by the YTTV trick.
 Is this act condoned and endorsed by TCM?
 All in all it's a very disturbing situation.